kenjennings/BigMouth-Jack-TI/README.md

 The program was republished by COMPUTE!'s Gazette in Issue 4, October 2025.

-This is a simple port to the Atari 8-bit computers' Atari BASIC.
+I did a simple port to the Atari 8-bit computers' Atari BASIC, with a few enhancements.

-This uses Atari's Graphics mode 1 for large color characters to draw the pumpkin on the screen.
-Use the joystick button for the controller in port 1 to change pictures/animation frames.
+The TI version was written and tested on the Classic99 emulator for the TI99/4A V2.2 system.

+Since redefining characters is so simple on the TI, I used the character set from the Atari version of the demo. (easy peasy)

+Press the Enter key to run through the animation frames of the pumpkin laughing.
+(I did not do all the animation mouth shapes that are in the Atari version).

 ---

 Files Included:

-* ATBIGMJK.BAS --- Atari BASIC SAVE'd file.

-* ATBIGMJK.LIS --- ATARI BASIC LIST'd file.

-* ATBIGMJK.LINUX --- ATARI BASIC LIST'd file with unix end of lines instead of Atari CHR$(155).
-Useful for editing outside of the Atari and then reading back in from an emulator's Host drive (such as atari800 or atari++ emulators.)

-* ATBIGMJK.DOS --- ATARI BASIC LIST'd file with DOS end of lines instead of Atari CHR$(155).
-Useful for editing outside of the Atari and then reading back in from an  emulator's Host drive (such as Altirra.)

----

-Some new additions in the Atari version:

-* Redefined character set for the green stem, round-edged parts to smooth out the pumpkin, etc.

-* More mouth positions/animations added.
+* TIBMJXB -- TI Extended Basic Program.
+* TIBMJACK.txt -- PC Text file version of the BASIC listing.

 ---